- Emergency Weather School Closing Policy

 Our first and foremost consideration is the safety of our students and staff.
 We take a number of steps to ensure they have a safe trip to and from school.
 Many factors go into the determination of whether to hold school:

 - Monitoring Current Conditions & Forecasts—Prior to a storm, district personnel monitor forecasts & live radar images to help determine if a weather system is likely to impact the current conditions.
-For example: If there is six inches of “powder” snow on the ground & the forecast predicts high winds, this could cause visibility problems.

 - Ability to Clear Pathways—We take into consideration whether we will be able to clear school sidewalks & parking lots—is there too much snow to clear in a timely fashion, or is snow continuing to accumulate at a rate in which it cannot be cleared adequately?